starcity-properties/substructure/README.md

 ## Notes

-Inside each directory here are Terraform modules to create specific (sets of) AWS resources.
+Inside each directory here are Terraform modules to create specific (sets of) AWS resources, in alphabetical order.

+## AMI (TODO: could be moved into each respective module that is based on said AMI)

 ## Bastion Host